Iceball457/nixdotfiles/readme.md

 # To Do

-- Force cursor to switch states (when hovering text/links, for example)
-- Add gradients to waybar, gwn-dock, and gwn-drawer if possible
 - Update ~/.config/gtk-4.0/*.css to match NixOS path for gtk themes (it's importing as if it were ubuntu)
     - Nautilus is affected by this
 - Set f11 to toggle fullscreen (for all windows)